johnson-robert3/Lake-Eutrophish-GHG/README.md

 - [x] Change thermo depth to 1.75m when the estimate is close to the top or bottom
 - [ ] Investigate large, rapid drops in pond DO concentration
   - [ ] Do they follow a consistent shape or response curve?
-- [ ] Write a function to remove (and interpolate) these drops in DO
+- [x] Write a function to remove (and interpolate) these drops in DO
+- [ ] How do others clean their DO time series?
+   - [ ] What criteria are used for removing mixing-affected measurements?
+   - [ ] Are DO data cleaned before calculating metabolism?
+Or are metabolism estimates/data cleaned after?
+- [x] Make a figure comparing metabolism output from metab.kalman() using raw DO data, corrected/interpolated data, and rolling window corrected data